ITfoxtec/FoxIDs/README.md

 # FoxIDs

-FoxIDs is an open source identity service supporting login, OAuth 2.0, OpenID Connect 1.0, SAML 2.0 and convention between the standards.
+FoxIDs is an open source identity as a service (IDaaS) supporting login, OAuth 2.0, OpenID Connect 1.0, SAML 2.0 and convention between the standards.

 > STATUS: I'm currently working on the documentation and the first FoxIDs beta version.